Steve Hillage: Solo 1976–79

 Hillage felt he was nearing exhaustion by mid-1978 so chose to reflect on the live shows that had been recorded and compile the album Live Herald.
 With Anderson and McKenzie from the Green tour, he recorded some studio sessions at the end of the year to be included on one side of the album, then promoted its February 1979 release with live dates including an appearance on Rock Goes to College and a BBC Radio 1 In Concert broadcast.

 In January 1979, Hillage and Giraudy recorded the commissioned album Rainbow Dome Musick at Om Studios, consisting of two side-long beatless instrumentals described as "a relaxing and pleasantly divergent journey through a sorted spectrum of instruments".
 The album was issued on 13 April and performed for the Festival for Mind Body and Spirit at Olympia London that month.
 Rainbow Dome was a concept created by Rupert Atwill.

 Stewart and Paul Francis joined, replacing Boulé and McKenzie respectively, and this line-up played the 1979 Glastonbury Festival.
 The group recorded Open at Ridge Farm Studio in August with a guest contribution from Jean-Philippe Rykiel.
 The album was released on 12 October followed by a tour of the UK, Germany, France and the Netherlands through to December.

 Producer 1980–89

-During the 1980s, Hillage worked as a record producer, working for artists such as Simple Minds, It Bites, Murray Head, Nash the Slash, Real Life, Cock Robin, Tony Banks and Robyn Hitchcock.
+During the 1980s, Hillage worked as a record producer, working for artists such as Simple Minds, It Bites, Murray Head, Nash the Slash, Real Life, Cock Robin, Tony Banks, Ken Lockie and Robyn Hitchcock.

 In 1982, Hillage and Giraudy issued the albums For To Next and And Not Or, the last studio albums issued under Hillage's own name.
 The titles were derived from BASIC programming language and reflect the pair's movement into computer-based music production, this being mainly synthetic except for Hillage's guitar.

 He returned to producing in the 1990s, working on The Charlatans 1994 album Up to Our Hips.